“Oh, if only I had more time, I could finally organise my apartment.”

 Congratulations!
 This is your first step in making self-care part of your time management strategy.

 Of course, carrying out a mind shift in how you think about your time is not easy.
-So in the next few weeks, I will be releasing new material on this topic, starting with all the myths about time management that hold you back from actually being in control of your time.
-And then I’ll share my favourite, tried-and-tested method of clearing out your to do list and getting an instant sigh of relief.
-Be sure to subscribe to my list if you don’t want to miss out! :)
+With that in mind, I’ve collected the biggest myths about time management that hold you back from being in control of your time (and how to bust them).

 Pin for later: